ibm-skills-network/clarity-knowledgebase/docs/labs/add-a-lab-to-a-course.md

 ### Getting your Asset's URL

-You can get your resource's Asset URL by clicking "Copy Lab URL" in Skills Network Studio:
+You can get your resource's Asset URL by clicking "Copy Lab URL" in [Author Workbench](https://author.skills.network/) on your course page:

 ![Copy Lab URL](/img/labs/copy-lab-url.png)